Problem of Time in Slightly Inhomogeneous Cosmology: Temporal Relationalism

 E.g. the minisuperspace form of this \cite{AMSS-1} for the example of relevance to this Article is the Misner-type action \cite{Magic} \beq S = \mbox{$\frac{1}{2}$}\int \d s \, \sqrt{\overline{W}} \mbox{ } , \mbox{ } \mbox{ } \d s := \sqrt{\mbox{exp}(3\Omega)\{- \d\Omega^2 + \d\phi^2\}} \mbox{ } , \mbox{ } \mbox{ } \overline{W} : = \mbox{exp}(3\Omega)\{\mbox{exp}(-2\Omega) - V(\phi) - 2\Lambda\} \mbox{ } . \eeq Here $\Omega$ is the Misner variable, related to the usual scalefactor by $a = \mbox{exp}(\Omega)$, $\phi$ is the scalar field, and overline is the standard notation for densitization.

 \mbox{ }

-At the classical level, Temporal Relationalism can be resolved along the lines of classical time being emergent at a secondary level via {\it Mach's Time Principle}: ` time is to be abstracted from change'.
+\ni At the classical level, Temporal Relationalism can be resolved along the lines of classical time being emergent at a secondary level via {\it Mach's Time Principle}: time is to be abstracted from change'.

 Three distinct proposals to implement this then involve `any change' (Rovelli \cite{Rfqxi}), `all change' (Barbour \cite{Bfqxi}) and my {\it sufficient totality of locally significant change (STLRC)} \cite{ARel2}.
-As detailed in \cite{ARel2}, all three of these proposals have some sense in which they are `democratic' However, only the last two take into consideration that `some clocks are better than others' is an essential part of accurate timekeeping \cite{Bfqxi}.
-Additionally, only the first and the third are operationally realizable.\footnote{For STLRC, democracy is in all change having {\sl the opportunity} to contribute.
-Then only those changes whose contributions lead to effects above the desired accuracy are actually kept in practise, by which it also manages to be both operationally well-defined and a provider of accurate timekeeping.
-Contrast this with `all change', for which, since some of the universe's contents are but highly inaccurately known or completely unknown, one can not include `all change' in accurate or practical calculations.} Thus overall, STLRC wins out.
-The time abstracted from this is a {\sl generalization} of the astronomers' {\it ephemeris time} that emphasizes that such a procedure is in practise {\sl local}.
-Thus I term it a `GLET', and posit the specialization of the Machian emergent time resolution to `GLET is to be abstracted from STLRC'.
+All three of these proposals have some sense in which they are `democratic' \cite{ARel2}: repsectively that any available change can be chosen, all changes are included, and all changes are given an opportunity to contribute.
+However, only the last two take into consideration how `some clocks are better than others' is an essential part of accurate timekeeping \cite{Bfqxi}.
+Additionally, only the first and the third are operationally realizable.\footnote{For STLRC, whereas all change has {\sl the opportunity} to contribute, only those changes whose contributions lead to effects above the desired accuracy are actually kept in practise, by which it also manages to be both operationally well-defined and a provider of accurate timekeeping.
+This is to be contrasted with the case of `all change', for which, since some of the universe's contents are but highly inaccurately known or completely unknown, one can not include `all change' in accurate or practical calculations.} For these reasons, STLRC wins out.
+Then the time abstracted from this is a {\sl generalization} of the astronomers' {\it ephemeris time} that emphasizes that such a procedure is in practise {\sl local}.
+Thus I term it a `GLET' (generalized local ephemeris time), and posit the specialization of the Machian emergent time resolution to `GLET is to be abstracted from STLRC'.